 It depends on the type of surgery you have.

-Scars are usually red for the first 6 weeks, but most fade over time and should be invisible under normal clothes, bras and bikini tops.
+Scars may look red or different from your usual skin colour for the first 6 weeks, but most fade over time and should be invisible under normal clothes, bras and bikini tops.

 What could go wrong

 Breast reduction surgery can sometimes result in problems, including:

 - unevenly shaped breasts or nipples, or differences between your breasts

 - wound healing problems

 - losing blood supply to part of the skin, fat or nipple, causing problems such as lumpy breasts if the area dies (necrosis)

 - excess skin left around the scars, which may need to be surgically removed

 - bleeding inside the breast tissue (haematoma) – this generally happens within the first 24 hours after the operation